scorpp/db-vk/README.md

 Features
 --------
   * Retrieve 'My Music' contents
+  * Retrieve 'Suggested Music' contents
+  * Get music from group or users by id
   * Search VK.com for music
   * Removes duplicates in search results
   * Narrows search to specific phrase (in contrast to default behaviour which matches any single word from search query)